 These messages contain important product information which, when scanned, is interpreted into numbers or letters in order to identify the item.
 There are two different types of barcode that you may come across in your business: linear and data matrix.

-These are lightweight and robust scanners that can be easily carried around.
-They’re best used in situations where the operator must scan a large number of items in varying shapes or sizes.
-Handheld scanners can also be used to scan codes at a distance, for example a pallet stored on the top shelf of a warehouse rack.
+Best used in situations where the operator must scan a large number of items in varying shapes or sizes.
+Can be used to scan codes at a distance, e.g. a pallet stored on the top shelf of a warehouse rack.
 This means the user does not need to have the item directly in front of them in order to scan it, saving them the time and effort of obtaining better access.

 Some scanners are designed to be connected directly to a defined workstation, such as a PC, laptop or cashiers’ desk through a cable.
-USB is now the most popular connection choice, but serial RS232, PS/2, AT/XT, and other specialized connections are also available.
 Corded scanners are well suited to environments where the device will rarely need to be used away from the standard point of use.

-Designed to allow the operator to roam up to a 50 feet radius from the scanner’s cradle, cordless scanners use Bluetooth or Wireless technology to transmit scanned information to a defined work station.
-This gives the person scanning a great deal more mobility than a corded scanner, all whilst remaining connected to their work station.
-At VisionID, we have a wide selection of top-of-the-range handheld scanners; perfect for use in a retail, healthcare or industrial environment.
+Allows the operator to roam up to a 50 feet radius from the scanner’s cradle.
+Uses Bluetooth or Wireless technology to transmit scanned information to a defined work station.
+This gives greater mobility for the user when scanning, whilst remaining connected to their work station.
+Perfect for use in a retail, healthcare or industrial environment.

-This type of scanner is typically used where accurate and unattended data entry is required, for example, when tracking items through a manufacturing line or during the machine sortation of packages along a conveyor belt.
-Different designs of fixed position scanners can be purchased for scanning items at a long or short working distance, allowing greater flexibility depending on your business’ needs.
-They also implement omni-directional or rastering style scanners, meaning barcodes can be read accurately the first time without needing to be perfectly lined up with the scanner.
+This type of scanner is typically used where accurate and unattended data entry is required.
+Different variations of fixed position scanners can be used for scanning items at a long or short working distance, allowing greater flexibility depending on your business’ needs.
+Barcodes can be read accurately the first time without needing to be perfectly lined up with the scanner.